Effective Date: June 23, 2017

 Designated Substance Surveys

-ESA Suspects Asbestos-Containing Material in my Residence/Building.
-What do I do?
+ESA Suspects Asbestos-Containing Material in my Residence/Building – What do I need to do?

-In order to avoid delays due to an unsafe work site make sure you have the designated substance survey available upon request by the ESA inspector.
+In order to avoid delays due to an unsafe work site make sure you have the designated substance survey (DSS), as well as any documentation that confirms safe removal of asbestos if it was disturbed/removed as part of the construction project.
+This can be made available upon request by the ESA inspector.